chriscandy/webpack-4-starter/README.md

 ## Todo

+- React or Vue?

+## Done

+- SCSS support
-- ESLint + Prettier integration
+- ESLint
-  - For consistent code styling.
+  - This might be refactored.
+Not sure if it's the best possible setup.